TheGoodlike13/liberty_or_death/README.md

 Well, our first hurdle is to actually open the command line on ~~linux~~ Ubuntu.
 You'd think linux would be like "here! open this! it's the thing!", but no, I find no reference to it on the Ubuntu start screen.
-Quick google search tells me it's CTRL + ALT + T.
+Quick google search tells me it's `CTRL + ALT + T`.

 I'm perplexed by the first command on [#not_on_windows](#not_on_windows) because it seems to have very specific version information.
 But you know what, I've had enough fiddling with things along the way, I'm following this bitch to the letter.

 First hurdle: how to copy the damn command?
 It doesn't work between my PC and VM out of the box.
 Looks like some [plugin](https://superuser.com/questions/42134/how-do-i-enable-the-shared-clipboard-in-virtualbox)